IBM/data-governance-insurance-chatbot-app/README.md

 ![process](images/process.png)

->Note: To keep the web portal application simple, we will build only the APIs for the web portal application(`Portal Svc`).
+>Note: To keep the web portal application simple, we will build only the APIs for the web portal application.
+We will refer to it as `Portal Svc`.
 The focus of this code pattern is on the chatbot application.

 In this code pattern, you will learn how to:
 - Set up data assets for governance in the Watson Knowledge Catalog